Arthur Space

 Charles Arthur Space (October 12, 1908 – January 13, 1983) was an American film, television and stage actor.
-He was best known as Doc Weaver, the veterinarian, in thirty-nine episodes of the CBS television series Lassie.
+Today's audiences know him as the eccentric inventor opposite Laurel and Hardy in The Big Noise (1944), and as veterinarian Doc Weaver in 39 episodes of the CBS television series Lassie.

 Early years

 Born in New Brunswick, New Jersey, Space first delved into acting at Douglass College.

 Career

 Space began his career in summer stock theater and eventually began appearing on Broadway.
 His Broadway credits include Three Men on a Horse and Awake and Sing.

+Producer Edward Finney cast Space as an urbane hoodlum in the 1941 crime drama Riot Squad, starring Richard Cromwell and released by PRC.
+He jumped from the PRC company to the Metro-Goldwyn-Mayer studio.
+Under contract to MGM, Space appeared alongside Abbott and Costello in Rio Rita, and had roles in Tortilla Flat, Grand Central Murder, Andy Hardy's Double Life, and others.
+Space remained with MGM but took assignments at other studios, including Twentieth Century-Fox, Columbia, and Universal.
+At Fox, he appeared in the Laurel and Hardy comedy The Big Noise, in which Space played the second lead to the starring team.

-He made his film debut in the 1941 crime drama Riot Squad opposite Richard Cromwell.
-The following year, Space appeared alongside Abbott and Costello in Rio Rita.
-He also had roles in Tortilla Flat (1942), Our Vines Have Tender Grapes (1945), The Fuller Brush Man (1948), and The Fuller Brush Girl (1950).
-In the early 1950s, Space appeared in various film serials including Government Agents vs. Phantom Legion, Canadian Mounties vs. Atomic Invaders, and Panther Girl of the Kongo.
+Space appeared in three Republic chapter plays: Government Agents vs. Phantom Legion, Canadian Mounties vs. Atomic Invaders, and Panther Girl of the Kongo.

 In 1953, Space played Lt.
 Col. William Barrett Travis, the commander during the siege at the Alamo, in The Man from the Alamo (1953).
-Space was unbilled, despite having more lines of dialogue than almost any other actor during the first 10 minutes of the film.
+Space was unbilled.

-In 1954, Space played the bandit Black Bart, or Charles Bolles, in an episode of the syndicated western television series Stories of the Century.
+In 1954, Space played the bandit Black Bart, or Charles Bolles, in an episode of the syndicated Western television series Stories of the Century.